Tight Bounds on the Smallest Eigenvalue of the Neural Tangent Kernel for Deep ReLU Networks: Limiting NTK with All Wide Layers

-Let us make a few remarks about the result of Theorem \ref{thm:limiting_NTK}.
-First, the probability can be made arbitrarily close to $1$ as long as $N$ does not grow super-polynomially in $d.$ Second, the $\Omega$ and $\mathcal{O}$ notations in \eqref{eq:scalinginf} do not hide any other dependencies on the depth $L.$ Finally, the proof of the theorem can be extended to other types of architectures, such as ResNet.

-As mentioned in the introduction, non-trivial lower bounds on the smallest eigenvalue of the NTK have been used as a key assumption for proving optimization and generalization results in many previous works, see e.g. \cite{arora2019fine,ChenEtal2020, DuEtal2018_ICLR} for shallow models and \cite{DuEtal2019, HuangYau2020} for deep models.
-While quantitative lower bounds have been developed for shallow networks \cite{GhorbaniEtal2020}, this is the first time, to the best of our knowledge, that these bounds are proved for deep ReLU models.
+As mentioned in the introduction, non-trivial lower bounds on the smallest eigenvalue of the NTK have been used as a key assumption for proving optimization and generalization results in many previous works, see e.g. \citep{arora2019fine,ChenEtal2020, DuEtal2018_ICLR} for shallow models and \citep{DuEtal2019, HuangYau2020} for deep models.
+While quantitative lower bounds have been developed for shallow networks \citep{GhorbaniEtal2020}, this is the first time, to the best of our knowledge, that these bounds are proved for deep ReLU models.

 For finite-width networks, when all the layer widths are sufficiently large, one would expect that, at initialization, the smallest eigenvalue of the NTK matrix \eqref{eq:NTKgramdef} has a scaling similar to that given by Theorem \ref{thm:limiting_NTK}.
 A quantitative result can be obtained whenever the convergence rates of $\bar{K}^{(L)}$ to $K^{(L)}$ is available.
-For instance, by using Theorem 3.1 of \cite{AroraEtal2019}, one has that, for $(W_l)_{ij}\distas{}\mathcal{N}(0,1),$
+For instance, by using Theorem 3.1 of \citep{AroraEtal2019}, one has that, for $(W_l)_{ij}\distas{}\mathcal{N}(0,1),$ provided that $\min_{l\in[L-1]} n_l=\bigOmg{\epsilon^{-4}{\textrm{poly}(L)}}.$ By taking $\epsilon=(2(L+1)N)^{-1}\evmin{K^{(L)}},$ it follows that $\norm{\left(\prod_{l=1}^{L}\frac{2}{n_l}\right) \bar{K}^{(L)}-K^{(L)}}_{F}\leq\evmin{K^{(L)}}/2$, and thus By applying Theorem \ref{thm:limiting_NTK}, one concludes that if $\min_{l\in[L-1]}n_l=\bigOmg{N^4}.$ This condition can be potentially improved if a better convergence rate of the NTK is available, e.g.\ plugging in the bounds of \citep{Sam2021} may give $\Omega(N^2)$.
+Nevertheless, this still raises two questions: \emph{(i)} can one further relax the current conditions on layer widths?
+And \emph{(ii)} is it necessary to require all the layers to be wide to get a similar lower bound on the smallest eigenvalue?
+We address these questions in the next section.